Which is the best retail marketing solution for you?

 2. Isle unit

-These are free-standing floorstands that can be accessed from any direction.
-They are situated anywhere in the store where there is an open space.
+Isle units are stand-alone floor displays you can approach from any side.
+You'll find them anywhere in the store where there's open space.
 They are powerful displays since they break through traffic-flow patterns and keep shoppers engaged.

 Wooden isle display for organic superfood brand